-Every day in businesses, conferences, lectures and seminars across the entire world millions of presentations and public speeches are being delivered; each arguably with its own intention.
+Every day in businesses, conferences and seminars across the world, millions of presentations and public speeches are being delivered; each arguably with its own intention.

 I believe that if you have a speech or presentation of any form to make, the first critical step to success is understanding your intention.

 As Dr Dyer explains in his book: ‘My research reveals a fairly common definition of intention as a strong purpose or aim accompanied by a determination to produce a desired result’.

-That said, I encourage speakers to at least consider the subsequent comment Dr Dyer makes in his book: ‘In my mind, intention is now something much greater than a determined ego or individual will.
+I encourage speakers to consider a subsequent comment Dr Dyer makes in his book: ‘In my mind, intention is now something much greater than a determined ego or individual will.
 It’s something almost total opposite.’

 The ‘Seven Faces of Intention’ Dr. Dyer describes in his brilliant book ‘The power of Intention’ offer a fabulous insight and challenging way of thinking for those of us who wish to develop our own presentation skills.